iamseeley/tseeley.com/content/posts/simpl-site.md

 i have a confession to make.

-i redo my personal website way too often. sometimes, when i redo it i end up making the tool that builds the site. i spend all my time building the 'thing' that builds the 'thing.' i admit this might not be the healthiest / most effective pattern, but i think it can be pretty rewarding when it all comes together, and you get your website running with something you created.
+i redo my personal website way too often, and sometimes when i do... i end up making the tool that builds the site. i spend all my time building the 'thing' that builds the 'thing.' i admit this might not be the healthiest / most efficient use of my time, but i think it can be pretty rewarding when it all comes together, and you get your website running with something you've created.

-for this project, what started as a website refresh turned into a journey of exploring server-side rendering, the deno ecosystem, and publishing modules via JavaScript Registry (jsr).
+for this project, what started as a website refresh turned into an exploration of server-side rendering, the deno ecosystem, and publishing modules via JavaScript Registry (jsr).

 ### static site generation to server-side rendering

-i think it's worth mentioning simpl-site's predecessor: [go-forth](https://github.com/iamseeley/go-forth), a static site generator i wrote in Go. go-forth was my first adventure in creating a website builder, and it laid the groundwork for many of the ideas I've implemented in simpl-site.
+i think it's worth mentioning simpl-site's predecessor: [go-forth](https://github.com/iamseeley/go-forth), a static site generator i wrote in Go. go-forth was my first adventure in creating a website builder, and it laid the groundwork for many of the ideas i've implemented in simpl-site.

 go-forth taught me a lot about structuring a site generator, handling markdown content, and managing templates.

-it uses a similar concept of collections for organizing content and uses Go's html/template package for templating. while go-forth is a static site generator, simpl-site takes things a step further by introducing server-side rendering and a plugin system.
+it uses a similar concept of collections for organizing content and uses Go's [html/template package](https://pkg.go.dev/html/template) for templating. while go-forth is a static site generator, simpl-site takes a different approach by implementing server-side rendering and a plugin system.

 ### simpl-site overview

-before we get into the code specifics, let's take a high-level look at how simpl-site is built and how it leverages lots of Deno's features.
+before we get into the code specifics, let's take a high-level look at how simpl-site is built and how it leverages some of Deno's features.

 **key components and technologies:**

+1. **deno**:
-1. deno: simpl-site is built on deno, which provides a secure runtime for JavaScript and TypeScript.
-This allows us to use modern ES6+ features and TypeScript out of the box, without need for transpilation.
+ simpl-site is built on [deno](https://deno.com/), which provides a secure runtime for JavaScript and TypeScript. this allows us to use modern ES6+ features and TypeScript out of the box, without need for transpilation.

+2. **deno.serve**:
-2. deno.serve: simpl-site uses deno's serve function, which provides a minimal way to create an HTTP server. this function handles incoming requests and routes them to the appropriate handler in our application.
+simpl-site uses [deno's serve function](https://docs.deno.com/api/deno/~/Deno.serve), which provides a minimal way to create an HTTP server. this function handles incoming requests and routes them to the appropriate handler in our application.

-3. file system operations: simpl-site uses deno's built-in apis for file system operations (Deno.readTextFile, Deno.writeTextFile, etc.) to read markdown content, templates, and other assets.
+3. **file system operations**: simpl-site uses deno's built-in apis for file system operations ([Deno.readTextFile](https://docs.deno.com/api/deno/~/Deno.readTextFile), [Deno.writeTextFile](https://docs.deno.com/api/deno/~/Deno.writeTextFile), etc.) to read markdown content, templates, and other assets.

+4. **markdown processing**:
-4. markdown processing: simpl-site uses marked, for markdown parsing and compiling.
+simpl-site uses [marked](https://github.com/markedjs/marked) for markdown parsing and compiling.

+5. **handlebars templating**:
-5. handlebars templating: for HTML templating, simpl-site uses handlebars. this allows for dynamic content insertion and reusable template components.
+ for HTML templating, simpl-site uses [handlebars](https://handlebarsjs.com/). this allows for dynamic content insertion and reusable template components.

+6. **plugin system**:
-6. plugin system: simpl-site implements a plugin architecture, allowing users to extend functionality. plugins can transform content or extend templates, providing a flexible way to customize the site generation process.
+ simpl-site implements a plugin architecture that allows users to transform content or extend templates, providing a flexible way to customize the site generation process.

+7. **caching**:
-7. caching: To improve performance, simpl-site includes a caching system. this reduces the need to re-process unchanged content on every request.
+to improve performance, simpl-site includes a caching system. this reduces the need to re-process unchanged content on every request.

+8. **static file serving**:
-8. static file serving: for assets like CSS, JavaScript, and images, simpl-site includes functionality to serve static files.
+ for assets like CSS, JavaScript, and images, simpl-site includes functionality to serve static files.

+9. **TypeScript**:
-9. TypeScript: simpl-site is written in TypeScript.
+ simpl-site is written in TypeScript.

-the architecture of simpl-site is designed to be extensible. each request goes through a pipeline of processing steps: routing, content retrieval, markdown processing with marked, plugin transformations, template rendering, and finally, response sending.
+each request goes through a pipeline of processing steps: routing, content retrieval, markdown processing with marked, plugin transformations, template rendering, and finally, response sending.

 ### code deep dive: anatomy of a page request